AlexeyKopchinskiy/Portfolio-project-3-new/README.md

 * **GitHub repository:** a pubic repository that hosts the program code
 * **Heroku account:** the program requires active Hroku account connected to the program's GitHub repository as well as heroku/python and heroku/nodejs Buildpacks activated in the Heroku settings.
-* **Google Sheets:** the project relies on a user's Google account with an existing Google Sheet formated in specific way (see below).
+* **Google Sheets:** the project relies on a user's Google account with an existing Google Sheet formatted in specific way (see below).
 The Google Sheet used by the program has to be shared in a way that allows to connect it with Heroku app via Heroku Config vars.
 * **Google API Console** the API key is needed for connection to the Google Sheets
 * **Colorama:** Colorama ANSI escape character sequences needed for adding colors to the console